abishekmuthian/open-payment-host/README.md

 There are `docker-compose` , `Dockerfile` files in the root of the project to build a docker image.
 The docker image can be secured and compressed using slim.ai as detailed in the next section(and shown in the Demo video at the start).

 ### Tailwind
-Open Payment Host used Tailwind and Daisy UI for its UI.
+Open Payment Host uses Tailwind and Daisy UI for its UI.

 Compile Tailwind using the following command,